pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

-3. The ability to dynamically define and create CIM instances and in particular instances of associations using both MOF and instances build from pywbem cim objects ref:`pywbem.CIM objects`.
+3. The ability to dynamically define and create CIM instances and in particular instances of associations using both MOF and instances build from pywbem CIM objects as defined in ref:`~pywbem:CIM objects`.

-A pywbem startup script can create many of the basic characteristics of a WBEM server including:
+A pywbemcli startup script can create many of the basic characteristics of a WBEM server as defined in the following sections

+.. _`Defining mock namespaces`:

+Defining mock namespaces
+^^^^^^^^^^^^^^^^^^^^^^^^

+TODO index namespace

-1. Building the mock environment namespaces where the namespaces can be as simple as just the connection default namespace or as complex as an environment with an :term:`Interop namespace` and multiple other namespaces.
+Building the mock environment namespaces where the namespaces can be as simple as just the connection default namespace or as complex as an environment with an :term:`Interop namespace` and multiple other namespaces (see :ref:`pywbem:Mocking multiple CIM namespaces`)

+TODO clarify using CIM_namespace provider

+.. _`Installing CIM classes and qualifier declarations`:

+Installing CIM classes and qualifier declarations
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-2. Installing mock classes and qualifiers.
-This can be done by:
+CIM classes and qualifier declarations can be defines as follows:

-   * Compiling a fixed set of classes and qualifier declarations defined in a file or python string defining MOF.
+* Compiling a fixed set of classes and qualifier declarations defined in a file or python string defining MOF  within a python script.
 * Compiling qualifier declarations and classes from a DMTF schema.
+  The DMTF packages a set of CIM Qualifier Declarations and CIM Classes representing the DMTF model and makes them available on the DMTF web site.
+Pywbem_mock includes a set of tools to download DMTF schemas defined by their version number and install them in a specific local directory.
+These object can be compiled either by compiling the complete model using the MOF compiler or by compiling selected classes defining only the leaf classes desired (the pywbem tools will automatically install the CIM Qualifier declarations and all class dependencies for the leaf classes (ex. superclasses and classes referenced in reference properties)).
+* Compiling MOF files with the pywbemcli command :ref:`Server add-mof command` which can add new CIM objects to an existing mock repository.

+See :ref:`pywbem:DMTF CIM schema download support` for more information.

-The following statements in a script installs qualifier declarations and CIM classes, from the DMTF schema version 2.49.0 from the DMTF web site (if it was not already on the local system compile the qualifier declarations specified by the list of classnames).
+The following statements in a script installs qualifier declarations and the CIM classes CIM_ObjectManager and CIM_Namespace as well as all their dependencies, after downloading the schema from the DMTF schema version 2.49.0 from the DMTF web site if it was not already on the local system).

 .. code-block::

        VERBOSE = False
-       namespace = 'Interop'          # Namespace where qds and classes installed schema_dir = '.'               # Directory where DMTF schema downloaded and expanded DMTF_SCHEMA_VER = (2, 49, 0)   # defines DMTF schema version 2.49.0
+       namespace = 'Interop'          # Namespace where interop components to be installed schema_dir = '.'               # Directory where DMTF schema downloaded and expanded DMTF_SCHEMA_VER = (2, 49, 0)   # defines DMTF schema version 2.49.0
        schema_dir = schema_dir        # Directory where schema will be downloaded and installed
        experimental-schema = True     # If True, DMTF experimental schema used

-       # Get and expand the schema.
+       # Get and expand the DMTF schema.
        schema = DMTFCIMSchema(DMTF_SCHEMA_VER,
                               schema_dir,
                               use_experimental=False,